AnonymousAlligator/1531Project/src/assumptions.md

 -If a user isn't a part of any channels, the channel list is empty.

 channels_create:

+-Channels ID's are asssigned in the order that channel_create is called.

 -Multiple channels in a single Flockr can't have the same name.

 -When a channel is created by a user, they are immediately a member and owner of that channel.